 Washoe County Parks has an established volunteer program providing hands-on opportunities to assist in keeping our parks clean, attractive, and safe for everyone to enjoy.
 There is something for almost everyone!

 Contact: Denise Evans, Volunteer Coordinator

 (775) 785-4512 x107, firstname.lastname@example.org

 Many of the larger scale projects tackled by Washoe County Parks staff could not be completed without the help of a volunteer group.
 Whether you are part of a neighborhood association, civic group, faith-based organization, service organization, school group, business or other community organization - we can use your help!
 We will do our best to work with your schedule and abilities at a location that is convenient for you.
 Our staff will work closely with you to provide direction and will loan you all of the necessary supplies, tools, and safety equipment needed to get the job done.
 Already have a project in mind or would like to make a donation towards supplies?
 Please let us know!

 There are several ways individuals can lend a hand.
 To get started, download a Volunteer Agreement and Application and contact the Volunteer Coordinator, Denise Evans.

 - Arboretum Volunteer - tasks vary by individual skill level but include raking, grooming trails, deadheading, weeding, pruning, watering, and more.
-Annual volunteer horticultural classes take place this year starting February 23, 2016, but volunteers can also start at any time.
+Annual volunteer horticultural classes are offered in spring, but volunteers can also start at any time.
 Learn more specifics about volunteering at the Wilbur D. May Arboretum on the Arboretum volunteer page.

 - Park Ranger Aide - work under the direction of a park ranger to perform general park beautification and maintenance.
 Tasks may include litter picking, weeding, pruning, and more.
 Let us know if you have a special skill that you would like to apply!
 Opportunities exist at any of our parks.